peterramsing/lost/README.md

 Read the docs on [LostGrid.org](http://lostgrid.org/docs.html)!

+## Roadmap

+- [ ] Migrate the core of the code to TypeScript
+- [ ] Remove a lot of the complexity, focusing on moving complexity to CSS Grid
+- [ ] Optimize LostGrid to support CSS Grid, getting out of the way while helping enabled developers to use CSS Grid
+- [ ] Maintain backwards compatibility with older browsers for those who need it

 ## Browser Support

 - LostGrid relies on [`calc()`](https://developer.mozilla.org/en-US/docs/Web/CSS/calc) to create the grid.
 Thus, LostGrid is limited to browsers that support `calc()`.
 The great thing is that `calc()` is widely supported in all current browsers and the LostGrid usage of `calc()` is supported as far back as IE9+.